InfusionBot/Welcome-Bot/commands.md

 ##### Cmd info

-- Description: Show the servers list!
+- Description: Show the list of servers the bot is in.
 - Usage: None
 - Aliases: `slist`, `serverslist`
 - Cooldown: 10